chilts/12factor-config/README.md

 days is no sign of inactivity, just stability.
 Please use and submit PRs for bugs.
 New features will be considered too.

+## Stability ##

+Please note that this project is pretty much feature complete.
+Issues will be fixed.
+New features may be added if necessary.
+Otherwise it won't have very many more releases - but rest assured I will support it and you.
+The project is not dead, it is merely resting.

 ## Synopsis ##

 Firstly, set some environment variables that your program will look for.
 You don't need